rafaelboava/radiomics-mgmt-habitat-stability/README.md

 * **Current Affiliation:** Federal University of São Paulo (**UNIFESP**), Brazil.

 ---
+## Study Design and Dataset
+This retrospective study was based on publicly available data from the BraTS 2021 dataset.
+The dataset comprises multimodal MRI scans of patients with glioblastoma, along with associated clinical and molecular information.
+Imaging data and tumor segmentations were obtained from Task 1 (tumor segmentation), while MGMT promoter methylation status was obtained from Task 2 (radiogenomic classification).

+A data integration step was performed by matching cases across both tasks using unique subject identifiers.
+Only patients with available MGMT methylation status were included.
+After this process, a total of 577 patients constituted the final study cohort.

 ## Overview
 MGMT methylation is a critical biomarker for predicting response to Temozolomide.
 This project investigates whether the molecular signature of MGMT is manifested in the microstructural heterogeneity of the **peritumoral edema (FLAIR)** compared to the **tumor core (T1Gd)**.